How Long Does it Take to Write a Book?

 - Treat your writing as a task like any other.
 Schedule time to do it and stick to that.
 Don’t treat it as an ‘I’ll do it when I have time’ task because then you’ll never get to it.
 Make it a priority.

 - Find a community.
 Writing may be solitary in that it’s you and the page, but very few successful writers stay that way.
 Go on Facebook and look for writing groups or join Twitter and start following the #writingcommunity hashtag.
-Hot tip: Dabble is launching a brand new writing community this week where you can find other writers to connect with.
-Visit us here for more details.
+Hot tip: Dabble has launched the Story Craft Café for all writers to connect, share their experience, and refine their craft.
+Check out this awesome new community by clicking here.

 What comes next?